agricultural health inspection

+This guide covers everything about SENAVEN: Agricultural Health and Food Safety Pillar in 2026.
 SENAVEN, officially known as the National Service for Agricultural and Livestock Health, is a government institution dedicated to protecting and regulating agricultural production.
-Its primary mission is to safeguard plant and animal health, ensure food safety, and prevent the spread of pests, diseases, and contaminants that could threaten public health and the economy.
+Its primary mission in 2026 is to safeguard plant and animal health, ensure food safety, and prevent the spread of pests, diseases, and contaminants that could threaten public health and the economy.

-Agriculture is a critical sector that contributes to food security, employment, and economic stability.
-Without proper oversight, crops and livestock are vulnerable to disease outbreaks, invasive pests, and unsafe production practices.
+Agriculture remains a critical sector, contributing to food security, employment, and economic stability.
+Without solid oversight, crops and livestock are vulnerable to disease outbreaks, invasive pests, and unsafe production practices.
 SENAVEN provides a structured framework to monitor, regulate, and protect these resources, ensuring sustainable and safe agricultural operations.

 Core Responsibilities of SENAVEN

 SENAVEN’s responsibilities are extensive, encompassing plant and animal health, regulation of agricultural inputs, and oversight of imports and exports.
-Each of these functions plays a vital role in maintaining a robust agricultural system.
+Each of these functions plays a vital role in maintaining a resilient agricultural system.

 Plant Health Protection